dqops/dqo/docs/command-line-interface/scheduler.md

 ___
 ### **dqo scheduler start**

+Starts a background job scheduler

 **Description**

-Starts a background job scheduler.
 This operation should be called only from the shell mode.
-When the dqo is started as &#x27;dqo scheduler start&#x27; from the operating system, it will stop immediately.
+When the DQO is started as &#x27;dqo scheduler start&#x27; from the operating system, it will stop immediately.

 **Command-line synopsis**